jgstew/bigfix-content/dashboards/README.md

 - The most significant difference about a Client UI Dashboard vs the others is that the Client UI Dashboard can only work with the single computer that it is running on, and cannot use Session Relevance.
 While the others (Dashboard/Wizard/WebReport) can provide summary results from multiple computers, they don't have to, which means if you have one that displays data from a single computer, then it is nearly identical to a Client UI Dashboard.
 The real power of Dashboards/Wizards/WebReports is that they can work with results across multiple computers, so using them for a single computer is a very simplified use case, but that doesn't change the fact that you could have a single unified view of a single computer across all of them, including a Client UI Dashboard.
 - In order for this to really be the same, the Dashboard or WebReport would have to provide a way to pick a single computer to view the data, while the Client UI Dashboard would only work with the computer it is on.
-- The other part that is needed is that the Client UI Dashboard would be powered by **client relevance** while the Dashboard or WebReport would have to rely on **Session Relevance Properties** that use the same underlying **client relevance** behind the scenes.
+- The other part that is needed is that the Client UI Dashboard would be powered by **client relevance** while the Dashboard or WebReport would have to rely on **Session Relevance** from **Properties** that use the same underlying **client relevance** behind the scenes.

 ### Two options for using these: